ezshuttle/ezapi/README.md

 # 3 LocationFinder

-Our endpoints accept either Google PlaceId's (Google PID - Google Places AutoComplete) or EzShuttle PlaceId's (EzPID - EzShuttle API Placefinder).
+Our endpoints accept either Google PlaceId's (Google PID - Google Places AutoComplete) or EzShuttle PlaceId's (EzPID - EzShuttle API Placefinder). <br/>
-We recommend the use of EzPID's with our place finder endpoint for the following reasons:
+_We recommend the use of EzPID's with our place finder endpoint for the following reasons:_

 a.
-Automatically filtered to only provide locations which we service.
+Automatically filtered to only provide locations which we service.<br/>
 b.
-Built in Handling of IATA codes for airport pickup's / drop offs.
+Built in Handling of IATA codes for airport pickup's / drop offs.<br/>
 c.
-Lower latency for Quote Generation / Reservation Creation.
+Lower latency for Quote Generation / Reservation Creation.<br/>

-It is recommended that a library such as https://github.com/TarekRaafat/autoComplete.js is used for the LocationFinder.
+It is recommended that a library such as [TarekRaafat/autoComplete](https://github.com/TarekRaafat/autoComplete.js) is used for the LocationFinder.<br/>
-Please see basic working demo (JQUERY) under Samples/LocationFinder
+Please see basic working demo **(jQuery)** under Samples/LocationFinder

 AutoComplete Service